-Approval of this proposal to increase the number of shares available for issuance under the 2021 Plan requires the affirmative vote of the majority of the votes cast.
+Approval of this proposal to increase the number of shares available for issuance under the 2021 Plan requires the affirmative vote of a majority of the outstanding shares of HPE common stock present in person or represented by proxy and entitled to vote on this proposal at the annual meeting.

-Our Board recommends a vote FOR the approval of Amendment No. 2 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the Plan's shares available for issuance.
+Our Board recommends a vote FOR the approval of Amendment No. 3 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the Plan's shares available for issuance.